Why Italy?

 Case Study: Renovating a €1 Home in Sicily

-Step 4: Completion & Living the Dream.
-After renovation, enjoy your Sicilian home!
-Rent it out as a vacation property (potential income €800+/week), use it as a second home, or establish residency and immerse yourself in the local culture.
+Step 4: Completion & Living the Dream – Once finished, enjoy your Italian home!
+Options include using it as a vacation rental (earning $940+/week USD), keeping it as a second home, or establishing residency to fully embrace local life.

 Residency Options: Visas and Pathways to Legal Stay

-For retirees/individuals with passive income (€31K+/year).
+Elective Residency Visa – For retirees or those with passive income of at least $36K USD/year.
 Requires proof of funds and housing.

 From Residency to Citizenship: Your Italian Future